MV Derbyshire: Further investigation

 In 1994, a deep-water search began.
-In June 1994, the wreck of Derbyshire was found at a depth of 4 km, spread over 1.3 km.
+In June of that year, the wreck of Derbyshire was found at a depth of 4 km, spread over 1.3 km.
 A subsequent expedition spent over 40 days photographing and examining the debris field, looking for evidence of what sank the ship.
-Ultimately, it was determined that waves crashing over the front of the ship had earlier sheared off the covers of small ventilation pipes near the bow.
+Ultimately, it was determined that waves crashing over the bow of the ship had earlier sheared off the covers of small ventilation pipes near the bow.
 Over the next two days, seawater had entered through the exposed pipes into the forward section of the ship, causing the bow to slowly ride lower and lower in the water.
 Eventually, the bow was made vulnerable to the full force of the rough waves, which caused the massive hatch on the first cargo hold to buckle inward, allowing hundreds of tons of water to enter within seconds.
 As the ship started to sink, the second, then third hatches also failed, dragging the ship underwater.
 As the ship sank, the increasing water pressure caused the ship to be twisted and torn apart by implosion/explosion, a property of double-hulled ships in which the compression of the air between the hulls causes a secondary explosive decompression.

 The formal forensic investigation concluded that the ship sank because of structural failure and absolved the crew of any responsibility.
 Most notably, the report determined the detailed sequence of events that led to the structural failure of the vessel.
 A third comprehensive analysis was subsequently done by Douglas Faulkner, professor of marine architecture and ocean engineering at the University of Glasgow.
 His 2001 report linked the loss of the Derbyshire with the emerging science on freak waves, concluding that the Derbyshire was almost certainly destroyed by a rogue wave.